jailop/treemk/README.md

 - File system tree view for note organization
 - Wiki-style linking between notes with `[[note]]` syntax
-  - Click wiki-links in the preview to navigate to linked files
-  - Ctrl+Click wiki-links in the editor to navigate to linked files
-  - Ctrl+Enter keyboard shortcut to open wiki-link at cursor position
-  - Automatically open files in new tabs or switch to existing tabs
 - File inclusion with `[[!note]]` syntax - embeds content of linked file in preview
+- Word prediction, based on the content of the current note
+- Search and navigation tools
+- Multi-tab editing
 - Markdown preview with syntax highlighting
+- LaTeX formula rendering (inline `$...$` and block `$$...$$`)
 - Image embedding support
-- LaTeX formula rendering (inline `$...$` and block `$$...$$`)
-- Multi-tab editing
-- Search and navigation tools
 - Export to HTML, PDF, and DOCX (with Pandoc)

 ## Requirements